EventsEvents

 • WLM 2015 ph. mauzzan

-The village, an open-air modern art gallery that can be visited every day of the year without queues or tickets, is enriched every two years with new works with the common denominator of painting on walls: murals in the ancient village of Dozza and writing and wall painting works in the hamlet of Toscanella.
+The village, an open-air gallery of modern art that can be visited every day of the year without queues or tickets, is enriched every two years with new works that have painting on the walls as their common denominator: murals in the ancient village of Dozza, writing and wall painting in the village of Toscanella.

-Artists invited to previous editions include Sebastian Matta and Bruno Saetti for murals and Ericailcane and Eron for street art.
+Artists invited to previous editions include Sebastian Matta and Bruno Saetti for murals and Ericailcane and Eron for street art, to name but a few.

-I am sure that the numerous works that adorn the walls of the houses will bewitch you right away, so much so that you will not know where to start: that is why I recommend you head straight to the Pro Loco to get a map of the village.
+We are sure that the walls of the houses will enchant you right from the start, so much so that you will not know where to begin.
+So, when you arrive in Dozza, go straight to Pro Loco to get a map of the town.

-Many initiatives are planned: exhibitions, concerts, but also installations and meetings.
-The visit can be completed at the Rocca di Dozza, where the works “torn” from the walls for conservation purposes and the over two hundred sketches related to the murals are collected.
+The visit to the village can be completed at the Rocca di Dozza, which houses ancient works “torn” from the walls for conservation purposes and more than two hundred sketches related to the murals.

-If, in addition to your passion for art, you also have a passion for good wine, I recommend a visit to the Enoteca Regionale, also in the Rocca.
+If, in addition to your passion for art, you also have a passion for good wine, we recommend that you end your visit at the Enoteca Regionale, also inside the Rocca, in its evocative underground rooms.

 Author